juano2310/SuperCANBus/docs/GETTING_STARTED.md

 ## Next Steps

-Now that you have a working CAN MQTT network:
+Now that you have a working CAN pub/sub network:

 1. **Explore Examples** - Check the `examples` folder for more patterns
 2. **Read Documentation** - See [MQTT_API.md](MQTT_API.md) for complete API reference